Archaea-Lab/Multicell_paper/README.md

-# Particle_Tracking
+# Multicell_paper

-## Use this code to calculate MSDs and Ds from Tracked particles (XY positions).
+## Use the jupyter notebook to calculate MSDs and Ds from Tracked particles in TrackMate (XY positions).

-The first version was used for analysis of SpoIIIJ particles in the _H. volcanii_ membrane (Rados Multicell paper)